merenlab/merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/index.md

 In this study,

-* We characterized the metapangenome of 21 SAR11 isolate genomes using TARA Oceans metagenomes,
+* We characterized the metapangenome of 21 SAR11 isolate genomes using metagenomes from the TARA Oceans and Ocean Sampling Day projects,

 * Identified single-nucleotide variants (SNVs) and single-amino acid variants (SAAVs) within a single remarkably abundant and widespread SAR11 population,